S06 E10: Ripple Effects

 the disability, but the character of the people adjacent to them.

-And that's why another big proponent going back to the nothing about us without us, right?
+And that's why another big proponent, going back to the nothing about us without us, right?

 Caring for others, including our family members, is important and often challenging work.
+It should be much, much more valued than it is.

 But this whole thing gets right at the heart of the deeply contradictory notions that we hold about motherhood.
+We simultaneously dismiss it and put it on a pedestal.

 Mothers are often told, this is the most important job you'll ever have, but, you know, it will be unpaid, unrecognized, and please don't expect your actual paying job to care about it.